Zhongnanhai: Qinzheng Hall

-Qinzheng Hall (勤政殿 (Qínzhèng Diàn)) is the headquarters of the Secretariat of the Chinese Communist Party and the location of the office of the party's General Secretary, a title currently synonymous with the paramount leader of the country.
+Qinzheng Hall (勤政殿 (Qínzhèng Diàn)) is the headquarters of the Secretariat of the Chinese Communist Party and the location of the office of the party's general secretary, a title currently synonymous with the paramount leader of the country.
 The building also includes a conference room that serves as the main meeting place for the Politburo Standing Committee.
 The room that the Politburo Standing Committee meets in is referred to as the small meeting room and is located along the corridor on the northern side of Qinzheng Hall.
-The small meeting room is also the meeting place of the secretaries of the CPC Secretariat.
+The small meeting room is also a meeting place for the secretaries of the CCP Secretariat.

-The General Secretary's personal office is located behind an office which, in the 1980s, served as workplace of the General Secretary's policy secretary.
-The office was occupied by Secretary Bao Tong at the time, and the position and staff associated with it have since been more formalized as the Office of the General Secretary.
+The general secretary's personal office is located behind an office which, in the 1980s, served as workplace of his policy secretary.
+The office of the policy secretary was occupied by Secretary Bao Tong at the time, and the position and staff associated with it have since been more formalized as the Office of the General Secretary.
 The policy secretary's office is, in turn, behind another office which served as a workplace for the director of the Central Committee's General Office.
-It is partially because the head of the General Office has a workplace in front of the office suite of the General Secretary that the director's position is referred to as the "Danei Zongguan" (大内总管), roughly translated as "the gatekeeper".
+It is partially because the head of the General Office has a workplace in front of the office suite of the general secretary that the director's position is referred to as the "Danei Zongguan" (大内总管), roughly translated as "the gatekeeper".

-In addition to the General Secretary's suite, Qinzheng Hall is also the location of the office of the First Secretary of the Secretariat, who has de facto responsibility for the secretariat's day-to-day administration of the party due to the General Secretary's role of running the country.
+In addition to the General Secretary's suite, Qinzheng Hall is also the location of the offices for all of Secretaries of the Secretariat, including the First Secretary of the Secretariat, who has de facto responsibility for the secretariat's day-to-day administration of the party.
+Each secretarial suite in Qinzheng Hall has a space for receiving guests and a space for working.
+The General Secretary's suite is comparatively larger and has the most complete facilities in the building, including a sleeping space so that the General Secretary does not need to return to his residence when working for long periods of time.
 There is an encrypted hotline that runs from Qinzheng Hall to the White House in Washington, D.C. for the purpose of conducting high level talks with American leaders.